Palak-agarw/tree-canopy-loss/Tree_Canopy_Loss.md

 </div>

 ## Unit of analysis: the fishnet cell
 Below, we visualize the study area for this analysis.
 We use fishnet grid cells as our unit of analysis to take advantage of high-resolution spatial data such as 311 service requests.
 Philadelphia is represented by fishnet cells of 1615 feet, roughly the size of a city block.
 Around 16% of Philadelphia's total area consists of [conservation easements](https://www.conservationeasement.us/what-is-a-conservation-easement/), hydrology, and parks.
-We omit fishnet cells which consist of more than 20% of these categories to isolate land that may be protected or experience different tree canopy change processes.
+We omit fishnet cells which consist of more than 20% of these categories because they are protected and therefore are not vulnerable to the same external processes that cause tree canopy change (e.g. construction or street tree removal).
 All in all, we have 1411 fishnet cells representing Philadelphia.

 ```r